 Discover the Alleys of the Jewish Ghetto

-One of Europe’s oldest Jewish Quarter (only Venice one is older), this is an interesting neighborhood worth your including in your 4-day Rome itinerary.
-You can get there very easily on foot from Trastevere crossing Ponte Garibaldi bridge or with an easy stroll from Largo Argentina.
+One of Europe’s oldest Jewish Quarter (only Venice one is older), this is an interesting neighborhood worth you are including in your 4-day Rome itinerary.
+You can get there very easily on foot from Trastevere crossing the Ponte Garibaldi bridge or with an easy stroll from Largo Argentina.

 Planning your 4-day Rome trip